jeremymv2/env_pinning/README.md

 Most basic build block.
 These are meant to be reusable and depended upon by other Cookbooks to provide functionality.

+Library Cookbooks provide things like:
+ - Adding LWRPs that abstract common functionality
+ - Including Libraries that add Ruby modules/classes for any depending cookbooks

 Generally these do not have attributes since there is nothing to configure and often do not include any recipes.